Nokia 6300

 The Nokia 6300 is a mobile telephone handset produced by Nokia.
 It was announced on 28 November 2006 and released in January 2007.
 This model was assembled in several factories, including Jucu plant, near Cluj, in Romania.

-The Nokia 6300 is a mid-ranger combining a classic candybar design with a durable stainless steel and slim (11.7 mm thick) body.
+The Nokia 6300 is a mid-range phone combining a classic candybar design with a durable stainless steel and slim (11.7 mm thick) body.
 It runs on Series 40.

+The 6300 was considered the successor of many models, including 6230i and 6310i.
+The 6300 electronics are based on the Nokia 3110 classic and related to various other Nokia phones including the Nokia 5310, and Nokia 3500 classic.

-The 6300 was a hit and became one of the top-selling Nokia models on the market during its time.
+The 6300 was a hit and became one of the top-selling Nokia models on the market during its time, and one of the most notable phones created by Nokia.
 Slightly improved models Nokia 6301 and Nokia 6300i were launched later in 2007 and 2008 respectively.

-The 6300 was considered to have been the successor of several models, including 6230i and 6310i.
+In 2020, a new handset inspired by the 6300 was launched as the Nokia 6300 4G, as part of the Nokia Originals line.

 Features

 The phone supports MicroSD cards up to 2 GB (4 GB with the 6300i variant), meaning that the phone can be used practically as an MP3 player.
 Using the supplied and freely available Nokia PC Suite, one can convert all the MP3 files in a music library to e-AAC in order to fit more on the card.
 The 2.5 mm headphone jack means that few commercial headsets will fit the phone, however there are adapters available enabling the use of headphones with a standard jack.

 Like most other new Nokia phones, the 6300 eschews their old Pop-Port connector for a standard mini-USB connector.
-At the launch many questioned why to include the USB port for data, but not for charging.
-Nokia's support for USB was desired, but slipped to a later release.
+At the launch, many questioned why to include the USB port for data, but not for charging.
+Despite companies like BlackBerry using USB connectors to charge phones, USB charging was not standardized at the time of development of the platform in 2006.
+USB BC (Battery Charging) 1.0 (USB hardware) was released as a standard in 2007 the same year the Nokia 6500 classic (with USB charging) was released.